-2) DEFINITIONS
+1) DEFINITIONS

 - a) Sexual Assault Nurse Examiner: a registered nurse who has received specialized training or certification that qualifies him/her to conduct sexual assault examinations for adult and child victims of sexual assault for the purpose of gathering and preserving evidence for potential use in a criminal prosecution.
-A Sexual Assault Nurse Examiner may also administer prophylaxis against venereal disease. - b) Sexual Assault Examination: a physical examination performed by a registered nurse or physician in a hospital or medical clinic or a Sexual Assault Nurse Examiner in a SANE facility on adult and child victims of sexual assault for the purpose of gathering and preserving evidence for potential use in a criminal prosecution and the treatment and prevention of venereal disease. - c) Sexual Assault Nurse Examiner Fee: Fee paid for the professional services of a Sexual Assault Nurse Examiner. - d) SANE Facility: A community or hospital based program that provides for the collection and preservation of evidence in cases of sexual violence, as well as the treatment and prevention of venereal disease in a compassionate, victimsensitive setting. - e) SANE Facility Fee: Fee paid for a SANE facility's cost of providing a sexual assault examination room which includes prorated (if the SANE facility is not the only program housed in the building) operating and overhead costs related to the SANE facility; administrative costs related to SANE facility; supplies for the sexual assault examination; equipment for the sexual assault examination; equipment maintenance; clothing for the victim; and any other expense directly related to providing a sexual assault examination and a sexual assault examination room.
-The SANE facility fee does not include any item contained in the Sexual Assault Evidence Collection Kit which is provided free of charge by the Alabama Department of Forensic Sciences. - 3) COLLATERAL SOURCE
+A Sexual Assault Nurse Examiner may also administer prophylaxis against venereal disease. - b) Sexual Assault Examination: a physical examination performed by a registered nurse or physician in a hospital or medical clinic or a Sexual Assault Nurse Examiner in a SANE facility on adult victims of sexual assault for the purpose of gathering and preserving evidence for potential use in a criminal prosecution and the treatment and prevention of venereal disease. - Sexual Assault Nurse Examiner Fee: Fee paid for the professional services of a Sexual Assault Nurse Examiner. - d) SANE Facility: A community or hospital_based program that provides for the collection and preservation of evidence in cases of sexual violence, as well as the treatment and prevention of venereal disease in a compassionate, victimsensitive setting. - e) Child Sexual Assault Examination: a physical examination performed by a registered nurse or physician in a hospital or medical clinic or a Sexual Assault Nurse Examiner in a SANE facility on a child victim of sexual assault who is less than eighteen years of age for the purpose of gathering and preserving evidence for potential use in a criminal prosecution and the treatment and prevention of venereal disease.

+2) COLLATERAL SOURCE

-- a) Any expense associated with a sexual assault examination covered or paid by a collateral source will not be reimbursed by the Commission. - b) Code of Alabama § 15-23-3 (13) (1995) defines collateral source as follows: - (a) COLLATERAL SOURCE.
+- a) Any expense associated with a sexual assault examination covered or paid by a collateral source will not be reimbursed by the Commission. - b) Code of Alabama § 15-23-3 (13) (1995) defines collateral source as follows:

+- (a) COLLATERAL SOURCE.
 Source of income, financial or other benefits or advantages for economic loss other than the compensation paid by the compensation commission which the claimant has received or is entitled to receive or is readily available to the claimant, from any one or more of the following: - a.
 The offender. - b.
 The government of the United States or any agency thereof, in the form of benefits, such as Social Security, Medicare and Medicaid, a state or any of its political subdivisions or an instrumentality of two or more states, unless the law providing for the benefits or advantages makes them excessive or secondary to benefits under this article. - c.
 Any temporary nonoccupational disability insurance. - d.
 Workers' compensation. - e.
 Wage continuation programs of any employer. - f.
 Proceeds of a contract of insurance payable to the claimant for loss which the victim sustained because of the criminally injurious conduct. - g.
-A contract providing prepaid hospital and other health care services or benefits for disability. - c) Any collateral source available for the payment of a sexual assault examination must be utilized prior to submitting a sexual assault examination to the Commission's Sexual Assault Examination Payment Program. - A hospital, medical clinic, or SANE facility should not bill the victim of sexual violence for the sexual assault examination.
+A contract providing prepaid hospital and other health care services or benefits for disability. - c) Any collateral source available for the payment of a sexual assault examination must be utilized prior to submitting a sexual assault examination to the Commission's Sexual Assault Examination Payment Program. - i) A hospital, medical clinic, or SANE facility should not bill the victim of sexual violence for the sexual assault examination.
 Alabama Attorney General Troy King's Protocol for the Examination and Treatment of Victims of Sexual Assault states "victims should not be billed for sexual assault examinations."
 Alabama Attorney General Troy King's Protocol for the Examination and Treatment of Victims of Sexual Assault, page 20.

-4) ELIGIBILITY AND PAYMENT PROCEDURES
+3) ELIGIBILITY AND PAYMENT PROCEDURES